-The Strong Families Initiative is a financial stability effort that helps families get out of poverty and enhance their housing opportunities through skill building, case management, and mentoring.
+The Strong Families Initiative is a financial stability effort that helps families get out of poverty and enhance their housing opportunities through skill building and success coaching.

 The goal of the Strong Families program is to increase financial stability for participating families.
 This program will serve 80-90 adults and children each year.
 Strong Families is a unique initiative that leverages our relationships with more than 10 non-profit partners, in collaboration with employers, local colleges, financial institutions and agencies.
 Strong Families provides families with comprehensive resources, wraparound support and the services they need to reach real and lasting financial stability.
 The initiative helps families build stronger financial futures by acquiring skills and education, obtaining better jobs and developing good financial habits.